 The wiring inside the walls vaporized, blowing out chunks of drywall and left black acrid scorch marks in their place.
-About 35 feet from the front of their house was a utility pole and their house was surrounded by 60 foot pine trees.
-That day, the path of least resistance didn’t include any of those taller objects, but instead was an asphalt shingle roof.
+About 35 feet from the front of their house was a utility pole.
+Moreover, their house was surrounded by 60 foot pine trees.
+That day, the path of least resistance didn’t include any of those taller objects, but was instead their asphalt shingle roof.

 Here is a link to some pictures of another house unlucky enough to be struck by lightning.